Vaynor Park: 17th-century rebuilding

 In the 1570s the house was purchased by Arthur Price, a son of Mathew Price of Newtown Hall.
 Arthur Price was the Member of Parliament for Montgomery Boroughs from 1571 to 1572.
 The house then passed down his granddaughter Bridget, who in 1633 had married George Devereux.

 George Devereux was the son of Sir George Devereux of Sheldon Hall, Warwickshire and the nephew of Walter Devereux, Viscount Hereford.
 He played a leading part in Montgomeryshire politics and was a ‘recruiter’ M.P. for Montgomery in the Long Parliament (6 April 1647).
 He was suspended as a ‘delinquent’ the following May, but signed the Montgomeryshire declaration for Parliament on 20 May 1648.
 After the king's execution he remained in retirement till he began to sit on county committees in 1657 and accepted office as sheriff in 1658.
-Haslam attributes the building of the brick house shown in John Ingleby's watercolours to him around 1640, but it could also be after the Civil War.
+Haslam attributes the building of the brick house shown in John Ingleby's watercolours to him around 1640, but it could also be from after the Civil War.